jeffreyfei/classnotes-f2018/finals-summary-notes.md

 **Aquitard** - a impermeable body of rock or sediment that hinders or prevents groundwater movement and cannot be extracted for use by humans

 - 3% fresh water, 2% locked in glaciers

+#### Water
+- causes rock to melt at lower temperatures
+- bound within certain crystal structure of minerals
+- contributes to concentration of minerals
+- breaks down raw material
+- initiates movement of materials
+- destroys and builds landforms

+- First water on Earth is created by outgassing

+- **Biospheric Reservoir** - water stored in living organisms

+- **Atmospheric Reservior** - Water stored in the atmosphere
+    - Mostly in the troposphere

+- **Geospheric Reservior** - water stored on Earth's surface and inside the Earth

+#### Oceans

+**Topography** - the relief of elevation of exposed continental land surface above a reference elevation or datum such as mean sea level in the ocean

+**Bathymetry** - the depth of water below a reference elevation or datum such as mean sea level in the ocean

+**Hypsographic Curve** - a plot of cumulative area on the Earth's surface that occurs at various elevations relative to

+- More water in Southern than Northern hemisphere